mehul-anshumali/Internship_PhonePe/week1/TasksList.md

  <img src="https://github.com/mehul-anshumali/Internship_PhonePe/blob/main/week1/output_images/server_verification.png">

-## Using packer automate the entire setup.
-## The users in the group interns should be able to login via private key, and not a password.
+## :point_right: The users in the group interns should be able to login via private key, and not a password.
 Generated the key using ```ssh``` command ```ssh-keygen```.
 SSh keygen generates two types of keys public key and private key.
 And we have to copy public key.
 So type the followimg command.
 ```